borromeotlhs/borromeotlhs.github.io/README.md

-I do this for fun, but I also like Model Based Systems Engineering.
+Model Based Systems Engineering with SysML allows one to speak about system rigorously, thoroughly and meticulously.
+If you don't like that, then you probably never liked Systems Engineering.
+I can help with that.
+Introducing:"SysML 4 Kidz: An Illustrated Guide to Hand Drawn Diagrams."
+Available soon on Amazon!

-Stay tuned for self-driving cars since my NDA with Ford and Argo.ai has expired. 🤙🏼
+Stay tuned for self-driving cars since Argo.ai was a bust 🤙🏼

 ![TJ](./lnkdin.jfif)